 There are a few different options when it comes to storage, including cloud storage and local storage.

-- Cloud storage is a subscription-based service that sends your video footage to a remote server.
+- Cloud storage: A subscription-based service that sends your video footage to a remote server.
 This off-site, encrypted storage option can be beneficial if you need a lot of storage.

-- Some cameras have built-in storage, which eliminates the need for a network video recorder.
+- Built-in storage: Eliminates the need for a network video recorder.